elastic/kibana/rfcs/text/0017_url_service.md

 endpoint will receive the locator ID and locator params, it will use those to find the locator and execute `locator.navigate(params)` method.

-The optional `paramsVersion` parameter will be used to specify the version of the `params` parameter.
+The `paramsVersion` parameter will be used to specify the version of the `params` parameter.
 If the version is behind the latest version, then the migration facilities of the locator will be used to on-the-fly migrate the `params` to the latest version.